chriso/bitset/README.md

 [here](https://github.com/chriso/bitset/blob/master/include/bitset.h#L6-24)
 and is very similar to the technique described in [this paper](http://alpha.uhasselt.be/icdt/edbticdt2010proc/edbt/papers/p0228-Deliege.pdf).
-Have a look at at [header file](https://github.com/chriso/bitset/blob/master/include/bitset.h) or the [node.js bindings](https://github.com/chriso/node-bitset) for an example of the usage and supported operations.
+Have a look at at [header file](https://github.com/chriso/bitset/blob/master/include/bitset.h) for usage and supported operations.